What Are the Basics of Preschool: Foundation

 How Parents Can Support Preschool Education

-.
-Provide hands-on learning experiences: Hands-on learning experiences, such as experiments, cooking, and gardening, help to promote a love of learning and exploration.
+Providing hands-on learning experiences: Hands-on activities promote a love of learning and exploration.